-I love working in the greenhouse growing flowers and vegetables even in the winter months but this weekend I decided to try winter sowing in milk jugs.
-I tried this experiment last winter but didn’t really know what I was doing so I did more research and decided to try again.
-I gathered my supplies, made the mini-greenhouses, and started the process.
+I love working in the greenhouse growing flowers and vegetables even in the winter months which is why I love winter sowing.
+This is a fun way to enjoy playing in the dirt during the middle of the winter.
+Gather your supplies, make the mini-greenhouses, and start the process.
 Join me as I start winter sowing to see what grows outside in the next months before spring.

 This post contains affiliate links.